 Women’s

-BRG Chair, Dana Dorssom, senior vice president, director of corporate compliance shares her perspective:
+BRG Chair, Dana Dorssom, senior vice president, director of corporate compliance explains the work of our Women’s group:

 I love to see the Women’s BRG strengthen activities and opportunities towards our mission statement, including facilitating networking opportunities, supporting the local community, and encouraging personal and professional growth within UMB.
 The Women’s BRG works to actively engage the community through coordinated volunteer opportunities and to develop associates through mentorship and networking opportunities.